 Office of Products and Programs

 The Office of Products and Programs (OPP) is made up of program managers, product owners, writers, customer experience specialists, engineers, data scientists, and user experience designers who work to deliver government services and information to the public, as well as shared tools and resources to federal agency partners.
 Through programs like USA.gov, Data.gov, and Challenge.gov, OPP works with agencies to improve the public experience with government.
 OPP also offers solutions to agencies seeking to modernize IT, like FedRAMP and the Digital Analytics Program.
 OPP’s reach is tremendous, with thousands of agency partners and millions of customer interactions.
-To learn more about the different programs within OPP, click here.
+Find out more about the Office of Products and Programs.

 Presidential Innovation Fellows

 The Presidential Innovation Fellows (PIF) program is made up of mid- to senior-level individuals with a proven track record of success in entrepreneurship, strategic design, technology, innovation, and modern product management.
 In the PIF program, fellows team up with agency changemakers to tackle the nation’s biggest and most pressing technology challenges, such as improving access to education, fueling job creation and the economy, and expanding the public’s ability to access their personal health data.
 Fellows serve a 12-month tour of duty in Washington, D.C. with fellowships typically starting in late summer or early fall.
-For more information about a tour of duty with PIF and to apply click here.
+Apply to become a Presidential Innovation Fellow.